What is a market research template?

 - Brand awareness: Track the level of brand awareness in your target market, including current and potential future customers

 - Ad testing: Evaluate your consumers’ reaction to an advertisement so you know which campaigns to deploy before you invest

-- A/B testing: Quickly and easily compare to versions or options in a study, whether it’s a design, headline, color palette or a mock-up of your latest ad campaign
+- A/B testing: Quickly and easily compare to versions or options in a study, whether it’s a design, headline, colour palette or a mock-up of your latest ad campaign

 Customer experience market research templates